- Ski.com Home

 “It offers fun rolling mogul terrain and provides some of the best views down into the Snowmass Creek drainage and the always impressive Mt.
 Daly,” says Delfo.

-On your way to the Cirque, take a lap on Big Burn lift for another warm-up run.
-Garrett Gulch features some great advanced terrain and is perfect for readying the legs for more challenges.
+On your way toward the Cirque, take a lap on the Big Burn lift for another solid warm-up run.
+Garrett Gulch features some great advanced terrain and is perfect for readying the legs before tackling the mountain’s more serious lines.

 “AMF is especially awesome in the spring because of its eastern exposure.
 It warms up sooner,” says Delfo.

-For the steepest shot on all four of Aspen Snowmass’ mountain, head to Gowdy's, which is skier’s left of AMF.
+For the steepest shot across all four Aspen Snowmass mountains, head to Gowdy's, just skier’s left of AMF.

 “Here, you have to navigate a steep cornice; it’s less consequential on skier’s left or you can turn it into a hefty huck on the right side,” says Delfo.

-The Burn Cliffs offer some of the most extreme open terrain in the state with several small technical chutes, and mandatory airs range from ten to 40 feet.
+The nearby Burn Cliffs offer some of the most extreme open terrain in the state, featuring tight, technical chutes and mandatory airs ranging anywhere from 10 to 40 feet.

-Right down the gut of the Cirque, is Cirque Headwall, which is the highest run on all four mountains and offers the highest access point into this massive expert-only zone.
-The run out is a combination of glades, open, rolling pitches and even pillow lines (Rock Island), which eventually funnel back to the bottom of the new High Alpine lift.
+Right down the gut of the Cirque lies Cirque Headwall, the highest run across the entire resort, offering the top access point into this massive expert-only zone.
+After your drop-in, the run flows into a mix of glades, open rolling pitches and playful pillow lines like Rock Island, eventually funneling you back to the bottom of the High Alpine lift.

 High Alpine